amperka/AmperkaCCS811/API.md

 ### `bool begin(TwoWire* wire = &Wire)`

 Initializes the given interface, prepares the board for communication.
-Returns `true` device is set up, otherwise `false`.
+Returns `true` if device is set up, otherwise `false`.
 The argument `wire` is a pointer to the TwoWire interface.
-If omitted, the connection starts on default hardware I²C.
+If omitted, the connection starts with default hardware I²C.

 ### `void setDriveMode(DriveMode mode)`